stonepros/stone/doc/dev/logging.rst

 value.
 For example, a metadata error that can be auto-fixed, or a slow operation.

-Use INFO for ordinary cluster operations that do not indicate a fault in Ceph.
+Use INFO for ordinary cluster operations that do not indicate a fault in Stone.
 It is especially important that INFO level messages are clearly worded and do not cause confusion or alarm.

 Frequency